Inter-Party Dialogue

 How to communicate about these activities?

-Inclusive Language: Ensure that all communications use inclusive language that reflects the voices of all those involved in the dialogue.
+Inclusive language: Ensure that all communications use inclusive language that reflects the voices of all those involved in the dialogue.

-Media Partnerships: Collaborate with media outlets to increase awareness and visibility of the platform’s goals and achievements.
-As a conflict prevention mechanism and early response tool, awareness raising around it may prove valuable to build trust in democratic processes.
+Media partnerships: Collaborate with media outlets to increase awareness and visibility of the platform’s goals and achievements.
+As a conflict prevention mechanism and early response tool, awareness-raising around it may prove valuable to build trust in democratic processes.

 7.